What should I do if I see a lionfish? Can lionfish be harvested?

 Where are lionfish native?

-- Lionfish are native to the reefs and rocky crevices of the south Pacific and Indian Oceans, but they are now found in most warm ocean habitats throughout the world.
+- Lionfish are native to the reefs and rocky crevices of the south Pacific and Indian Oceans and the Red Sea.

 How long have lionfish been in Florida waters?

-- Lionfish were first reported off Florida's Atlantic Coast near Dania Beach in 1985.
+- Lionfish were first reported off Florida's Atlantic Coast near Dania Beach in Broward County in 1985.

-- Beginning in 2000, the species was regularly seen off the southeast Atlantic coast of the U.S. They are now commonly found through the Bahamas and the Caribbean (except the Lesser Antilles).
+- Beginning in 2000, the species was regularly seen off the southeast Atlantic coast of the U.S. They are now commonly found throughout the Bahamas and the Caribbean.